 DFID Nigeria Voices for Change (V4C)

-SDDirect is playing a leading role in the implementation of Voices for Change (V4C), DFID’s £28m flagship programme (2012 - 2017) on strengthening the enabling environment for women and girls’ empowerment in Nigeria.
-SDDirect is responsible for technical leadership across the programme and for bringing together a team of Nigerian and international experts with technical expertise in the fields of gender equality, social norms, media and communications, and research and evidence.
-The consortium is led by Palladium (formerly GRM) and also includes Itad and Women’s Rights Advancement and Protection Alternative (WRAPA).
+SDDirect played a leading role in the implementation of Voices for Change (V4C), DFID’s £28m flagship programme (2012 - 2017) on strengthening the enabling environment for women and girls’ empowerment in Nigeria.
+SDDirect was responsible for technical leadership across the programme and for bringing together a team of Nigerian and international experts with technical expertise in the fields of gender equality, social norms, media and communications, and research and evidence.
+The consortium was led by Palladium (formerly GRM) and also includes Itad and Women’s Rights Advancement and Protection Alternative (WRAPA).

-V4C’s mission is to inspire a generation of new voices to ‘speak up and speak out’, empowering adolescent girls and young women to achieve their real and full potential.
-The programme seeks to achieve this by:
+V4C’s mission was to inspire a generation of new voices to ‘speak up and speak out’, empowering adolescent girls and young women to achieve their real and full potential.
+The programme sought to achieve this by:

 - Creating spaces and opportunities for adolescent girls and young women to grow

 - Getting the support of boys and men, particularly young men